apache/parquet-format/Encryption.md

 6. Work with all compression and encoding mechanisms supported in Parquet.
 7. Support multiple encryption algorithms, to account for different security and performance requirements.
+8. Enable two modes for metadata protection:
+ - full protection of file metadata
+ - partial protection of file metadata, that allows old readers to access unencrypted columns in an encrypted file.

 ## Technical Approach